Ferndale (WA)

 Ferndale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Ten projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include Riverton Rise Estate, Canning City Centre Regeneration Program, Kent Street Weir Precinct Redevelopment, and Canning City Centre Activity Centre Plan - Private Residential Precincts.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified ten projects potentially impacting this area.
+Notable ones are Riverton Rise Estate, Canning City Centre Regeneration Program, Kent Street Weir Precinct Redevelopment, and Canning City Centre Activity Centre Plan - Private Residential Precincts.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.